Polyurea vs. Epoxy: The Life Expectancy of a Coating & Why It Matters

 Our Life-of-Home warranty backs the long-lasting performance of our coatings.
 That's our promise to you.
 This isn't a 5-year "maybe."
 It's a guarantee that your floor will not chip, peel, or yellow for the life of your home.

 We also know that understanding the science of concrete is essential.
-Concrete behaves differently in various climates, a fact supported by resources such as the University of Illinois Extension, which explains how temperature and moisture can lead to cracks.
+Concrete behaves differently in various climates, as noted by resources such as the University of Illinois Extension, which explains how temperature and moisture can lead to cracks.
 Our system is engineered to handle these real-world conditions.
-Similarly, the sun's impact is profound; the EPA's page on UV radiation details how UV rays degrade materials.
+Similarly, the sun's impact is profound; the EPA's page on UV radiation Details how UV rays degrade materials.
 Epoxy has no defense.
 Our polyaspartic topcoat is built for it.

 When you choose us, you're choosing a team of trained professionals who value your time and your home.